NanoComp/meep/doc/docs/FAQ.md

 ### Why does my simulation diverge if ε &lt; 0?

 Maxwell's equations have exponentially growing solutions for a frequency-independent negative ε.
 For any physical medium with negative ε, there must be dispersion, and you must likewise use dispersive materials in Meep to obtain negative ε at some desired frequency.
-The requirement of dispersion to obtain negative ε follows from the Kramers–Kronig relations, and also follows from thermodynamic considerations that the energy in the electric field must be positive.
-See, for example, the book [Electrodynamics of Continuous Media](https://www.amazon.com/Electrodynamics-Continuous-Media-Second-Theoretical/dp/0750626348) by Landau, Pitaevskii, and Lifshitz.
+The requirement of dispersion to obtain negative ε follows from the [Kramers–Kronig relations](https://en.wikipedia.org/wiki/Kramers%E2%80%93Kronig_relations), and also follows from thermodynamic considerations that the energy in the electric field must be positive.
+For example, see [Electrodynamics of Continuous Media](https://www.amazon.com/Electrodynamics-Continuous-Media-Second-Theoretical/dp/0750626348) by Landau, Pitaevskii, and Lifshitz.
 At an even more fundamental level, it can be derived from passivity constraints as shown in [Physical Review A, Vol. 90, 023847, 2014](http://arxiv.org/abs/arXiv:1405.0238).

 If you solve Maxwell's equations in a homogeneous-epsilon material at some real wavevector **k**, you get a dispersion relation $\omega^2 = c^2 |\mathbf{k}|^2 / \varepsilon$.
 If ε is positive, there are two real solutions $\omega = \pm c |\mathbf{k}| / \sqrt{\varepsilon}$, giving oscillating solutions.
 If ε is negative, there are two imaginary solutions corresponding to exponentially decaying and exponentially growing solutions from any current source.
 These solutions can always be spatially decomposed into a superposition of real-**k** values via a spatial Fourier transform.